2025 SEA Games: Participation of Cambodian athletes

 The potential participation of Cambodian athletes in the 2025 SEA Games became a subject of controversy amid the 2025 Cambodian–Thai border crisis.
-In July 2025, Sorawong Thienthong, Chairman of the Organizing Committee and Minister of Tourism and Sports (MOTS) at the time, suggested the possibility of boycotting Cambodia following a cross-border attack that resulted in Thai casualties.
-However, Chaiyapak Siriwat, President of the Southeast Asian Games Federation (SEAGF), emphasized that Thailand, as host of the SEA Games, had no authority to bar Cambodia or any member nation from participating, as decisions must comply with the Olympic Charter, which upholds political neutrality, non-discrimination, and the right of all nations to compete.
+In July 2025, Sorawong Thienthong, Chairman of the Organizing Committee and Minister of Tourism and Sports at the time, suggested the possibility of banning Cambodia following a cross-border attack that resulted in Thai casualties.
+However, Chaiyapak Siriwat, President of the Southeast Asian Games Federation, emphasized that Thailand, as host of the SEA Games, had no authority to bar Cambodia nor any member nation from participating, as decisions must comply with the Olympic Charter, which upholds political neutrality, non-discrimination, and the right of all nations to compete.

 Cambodia initially submitted an entry of 1,515 athletes and officials before the clashes, though reports later claimed the number had been reduced to 57.
-Vath Chamroeun, Secretary General of the National Olympic Committee of Cambodia (NOCC), denied the reports, stating that Cambodia would send a larger contingent.
+Vath Chamroeun, Secretary General of the National Olympic Committee of Cambodia, denied the reports, stating that Cambodia would send a larger contingent.
 At the Chef de Mission meeting in August 2025, Chaiyapak confirmed that Cambodia had registered around 600 athletes and more than 100 officials.
 Due to security concerns, however, the Organizing Committee requested that Cambodia reduce its delegation to no more than 200 athletes to ensure adequate safety arrangements.

-Preparation concerns

-Ban and reinstatement of pétanque

-The Thailand Pétanque Association (PAT) was initially sanctioned by the World Pétanque and Bowls Federation (WPBF) and the Fédération Internationale de Pétanque et Jeu Provençal (FIPJP) due to issues regarding the association president’s qualifications, which prevented Thai athletes from participating in international competitions.
-In response, the Sports Authority of Thailand (SAT) established a central committee to oversee athlete selection and organize pétanque for the 2025 SEA Games.

-Conflicts arose over athlete selection, as the SAT continued to support athletes from the original association, delaying any resolution.
-In September 2025, WPBF and FIPJP formally banned the organization of pétanque events at the Games and announced that any nation sending athletes to compete would face a two-year suspension from all international competitions.
-Then, Pimol Srivikorn, President of the National Olympic Committee of Thailand (NOCT), and Chaiyapak Siriwat, Vice President of the NOCT, traveled to WPBF and FIPJP headquarters in Paris, France, to negotiate with WPBF and FIPJP to resolve the issue.
-Concurrently, Deputy Prime Minister Thamanat Prompow sent a letter affirming the Thai government’s commitment to follow FIPJP guidelines and support the inclusion of pétanque in the 2025 SEA Games.
-The SAT also issued clarifications addressing prior communication errors that had caused misunderstandings.
-Following these actions, WPBF and FIPJP President Claude Azéma approved the inclusion of pétanque at the 2025 SEA Games, allowing the sport to proceed as planned.

-Thai badminton athletes controversy

-Thai badminton athletes boycotted the games after it was revealed they were being underpaid by the Badminton Association of Thailand.
+Following a second round of clashes on 8 December and their participation in the opening ceremony the next day, Cambodia withdrew all athletes from the competition on 10 December, citing political and safety concerns.